 In the constituency

-I am pleased to have resumed surgeries, with constituents able to book in between 3-5pm on Fridays via Zoom.
-Find out more about booking an appointment here.
+I am holding weekly surgeries, with constituents able to book in between 3-5pm on Fridays via Zoom.
+More details on my Surgeries page.

 I made the following representations recorded on the Hansard:

 8th July 2020 – HOC Chamber: Question to the Prime Minister (Care Homes)

 2nd July 2020 – HOC Chamber: Railways – Passenger Confidence

 24th June 2020 – HOC Chamber: Question to the Prime Minister (Pillar 2 tests)